 Students seeking admission to this program are required to complete an application for pre-approval.
 To obtain an application, click on Forms and Documents, or call 416.979.5035.
-Completed application forms along with all of the appropriate documentation should be taken to the Information Night.
+Completed application forms along with all of the appropriate documentation should be taken to the Open House session.
 Incomplete applications will not be considered.